 So, besides contributing to a good cause, what’s in it for you?
 For the most part, the chance to own something that has been worn by your favourite celebrity.
 On top of the aforementioned gown, the auction also offers the beaded Mirco Giovannini dress that Beyoncé wore in her “1+1” music video.
 Another highlight is a bright pink Georges Chakra dress, custom made for Jennifer Lopez at the 2018 American Music Awards.

-If you’re looking to build your bag collection instead, Chic Relief also has a couple of Louis Vuitton bags up for grabs: a pink Petite Malle handbag, starting at US $1,000 (S$1,417), as well as a floral travel bag designed by Virgil Abloh, which already has five bids placed on it.
+If you’re looking to build your bag collection instead, Chic Relief also has a couple of Louis Vuitton bags up for grabs: a pink Petite Malle handbag, starting at the US $1,000 (Rs 75,700 approx), as well as a floral travel bag designed by Virgil Abloh, which already has five bids placed on it.

 The Chic Relief auction ends on 27 May, but you can always do your part to support the COVID-19 relief in other ways.
 Several fashion brands are now selling masks for charity, while jewellery brands are donating proceeds from the sales of their baubles to various nonprofit organisations.